nhecht/blueprints-learn.en/help/blueprints/data-ingestion/server-side-collection.md

 ---
-title: Event Forwarding Blueprint
+title: Event Forwarding blueprint
 description: Stream collected data by Experience Platform SDKs to destinations
 solution: Data Collection
 kt: 7202
 exl-id: 8d6f0705-628b-44e4-a3fc-da6c5e308a5b
 ---
-# Event Forwarding Blueprint
+# Event Forwarding blueprint

 The Event Forwarding Blueprint shows how data collected with Adobe Experience Platform Web and Mobile SDKs can be forwarded from Experience Platform Edge Network to a desired destination.
 You can forward all raw data collected from the SDKs or specific data based on events and rules as configured in tag properties (formerly Launch).

-## Use Cases
+## Use cases

 * Collect data from web or mobile using a single collection tag, lightening code weight on client browsers and apps.
 Propagate the collected data to various endpoints for a single source of data collection.
 * Forward collected data to partner applications or data storage locations for building insights and applications against the collected data.